JuliaData/DataFrames.jl/docs/comparison.md

 df[[:a, :c]]
 ```

-The biggest difference is that columns are not accessed using symbols like `:a` instead of strings like `"a"`.
+The biggest difference is that columns are accessed using symbols like `:a` instead of strings like `"a"`.

 Further, note that `DataFrames` does not support named (indexed) rows.
 For instance, appending to Dataframes using Pandas will, by default, align these dataframes by their row index, which is related to a database join.
 Instead, `DataFrames` will never re-align DataFrames, because there are no row indices.